Timeframe And Weight Loss

 After learning how weight loss works and how many calories you should reduce to shed 1-2 pounds, you may think: “But what if I reduce my caloric intake even more?”.
 Creating an extreme caloric deficit is what many fad diets are based on.
 Following such diets may result in rapid weight loss, which brings along numerous health issues.

-You need to keep in mind that if a diet requires you to eat only one certain type of food, it can’t be a healthy diet.
+You need to keep in mind that if a diet requires you to eat a very limited variety or quantity of foods, it can’t be a healthy diet.
 The human body is a complicated system, which requires lots of different nutrients to perform its functions properly.
 If you consistently fail to provide your body with vital nutrients, nutritional deficiency occurs.
 Many diets that require you to extremely reduce your caloric intake lead to rapid weight loss, which is often accompanied by the following side effects (5):

 - Electrolyte imbalances